joonask/sensocket/README.md

     node server/run.js

+Start sensorTag by pressing advertising button

-open web browser to http://localhost:8080
+Open web browser to http://localhost:8080

+Node should discover the sensorTag and start output logs.